Improve MLLM Benchmark Efficiency through Interview: Proposed Method

 \subsection{MLLM Interview Module}

-In order to make the interview questions more effective and typical, the module selects 10 different types of questions based on the target level.
-We chose GPT-4o as the interviewer due to its balanced performance. the interviewer MLLM selects a representative question from the selected questions, taking into account the responses of the candidates, and then passes the question to the candidate MLLM to answer.
-Through this systematic process of question screening and interaction, it not only ensures that the interview questions can accurately match the assessment needs, but also flexibly adjusts the direction of the investigation based on the interviewee MLLM feedback in the early stages, which helps to assess the interview MLLM competency level in a more comprehensive and in-depth manner, and improves the accuracy and relevance of the interview assessment.
+In order to make the interview questions more effective and representative, the module selects 10 different types of questions based on the target level.
+The interviewer MLLM selects a representative question from ten based on the test previous responses, then passes this question to the candidate MLLM for answering.
+Finally, the interviewer evaluates the candidate's answers for correctness.
+Through this systematic process of question screening and interaction, it not only ensures that the interview questions can accurately match the assessment needs, but also flexibly adjusts the direction of the investigation based on the test MLLM feedback, which helps to assess its competency level in a more comprehensive manner and improves the accuracy of the interview assessment.